PanGalacticTech/project_template/[2]system_specification.md

 ## Power Control

-**P-Channel MOSFET**
+**Low Side N-Channel MOSFET**
-  - Allows MCU to communicate with additional raspberry pi placed in ISO container
   - Advantages
-      - Some
+    - Lower resistance than p-type = greater current capacity
   - Disadvantages
-      - If power is lost to box, raspi will not be active.
+    - GND reference to switched channels will not be 0v
-      - How is data accessed on raspberry pi? webserver requiring custom development?

- **Wifi enabled MCU Dev Board - Arduino 33 IoT**
-   - MCU Connects to WiFi and can be accessed remotely
+**High Side P-Channel MOSFET**
  - Advantages
-       - No need for additional Raspberry Pi in box
-       - HTTP GET requests can be sent by many additional means to switch power on & off.
+    - GND Reference to switched channels will be 0v
+    - Can boost voltage from DC/DC modules slightly to offset voltage drop across DS
   - Disadvantages
+     - ?

+**Relay**
+   - Could use NC Connection or Latching to avoid need for constant power on relay
+      - Advantages
+        - No Voltage drop issues.
+      - Disadvantages
+        - Expense
-       - Some
+        - Reliability
+        - Additional parts required to implement, diodes, drive transistors etc.

 Either option would allow use of software such as grafana for displaying current & voltage of each power bus, however the 2nd option would make it easier to send HTTP GET requests from grafana server to MCU in order to actuate power control.